Phase transitions and spin-state of iron in FeO at the conditions of Earth's deep interior

-At room temperature, we find the iron to be in the high-spin state up to 74 GPa, with low-spin iron appearing on further compression: the ratio of high- to low-spin iron in FeO drops to about 50\% by 110 GPa (Fig.\ref{fig:Abundance}).
-This is in agreement with M\"ossbauer measurements \cite{Pasternak97} and recent room-temperature DFT-DMFT calculations \cite{Ohta12}, but is not entirely consistent with prior x-ray emission work \cite{Badro99}.
-We attribute this difference to the previous x-ray spectroscopy having probed the sample from the side (through a Be gasket), across the sample's full pressure distribution, making it difficult to see the disappearance of the $K_\beta$ shoulder that is the signature of the low-spin state.
+At room temperature, we find the iron to be in the HS state up to 74 GPa, with the LS Fe appearing on further compression: the ratio of high- to low-spin iron in FeO drops to about 50\% by 110 GPa (Fig.~\ref{fig:Abundance}).
+This is in agreement with M\"ossbauer measurements \cite{Pasternak97} and recent DFT+DMFT calculations \cite{Ohta12,Leonov15,Leonov16,Leonov20}, but is not entirely consistent with prior XES work \cite{Badro99}.
+We attribute this difference to the previous x-ray spectroscopy having probed the sample from the side (through a Be gasket), across the sample's full pressure distribution, making it difficult to see the disappearance of the $K_\beta$ shoulder that is the signature of the LS state.
 We note that FeO is in the distorted (rB1) form of the B1 structure over most of this pressure range \cite{Yagi85, Fischer11a, Fischer11b}, with the sluggish spin transition starting in the rB1 phase and being followed by transformation to the B8 phase at room temperature.
-That is, the electronic-spin and structural transitions are decoupled.
+Therefore, consistent with our DFT+DMFT calculations we conclude that the electronic-spin and structural transitions are decoupled.

-With increasing temperature near 90 GPa, x-ray diffraction shows the presence of the low-temperature rB1 structure up to about 1800~K, and completion of the rB1-to-B1 phase transition -- with the iron 100\% in the high-spin state -- upon heating to 2050 K (Fig.~\ref{fig:phase_diagram}).
-Our experiments do not confirm the previously reported low-spin B1 phase of FeO above $\sim$70 GPa at temperatures above 1300~K \cite{Ohta12,Leonov15,Leonov16}, but they are in qualitative agreement with our DFT+DMFT calculations.
+With increasing temperature near 90 GPa, XRD shows the presence of the low-temperature rB1 structure up to about 1800~K, and completion of the rB1-to-B1 phase transition -- with the iron 100\% in the HS state -- upon heating to 2050 K (Fig.~\ref{fig:phase_diagram}).
+Our experiments do not confirm the previously reported LS B1 phase of FeO above $\sim$70 GPa at temperatures above 1300~K \cite{Fischer11b,Ohta12,Cohen97,Leonov15}, but they are in qualitative agreement with our DFT+DMFT calculations.
 Furthermore, we note the sensitivity of the spin state to changes in the crystal-field splitting of the Fe $3d$ energy levels across the rB1-B1 phase transformation of FeO.

-We thus conclude from both experiment and theory that a novel high-spin B1-type phase of FeO appears at conditions relevant to Earth's core-mantle boundary.
+We thus conclude from both experiment and theory that a novel HS B1-type phase of FeO appears near conditions relevant to Earth's core-mantle boundary.
 Therefore, if present in this region, as might be expected due to chemical reactions between mantle rock and liquid metal of the core, FeO can contribute to the seismological anomalies of the D'' region, and cause lateral variations in heat flow into the base of the mantle (e.g., Ref.~\cite{Manga96}).